 I tell my students in my manners classes and camps that even the brightest, sharpest person will appear quite the opposite if he or she has poor manners.

 - Model the behavior you’d like to see in your kids.
-For instance, if you insist that your children use please, thank you, and excuse me; then be sure you use these phrases yourself when you’re dealing with your family.
+For example, if you insist that your children use please, thank you, and excuse me, then be sure to use these phrases yourself when dealing with your family.
 Model considerate behavior when you’re out and about and dealing with service people.
 Learn about table manners, teach them to your children, and use them at every meal.

 - Point out considerate behavior when you see it in others.
 For instance, “I really liked how John was a leader and introduced us to his cousins when we saw him at the store today.” or “I’m impressed with Susan because she always smiles and asks about me and my family when I see her.
 She’s so considerate.”

 - Give your children opportunities to practice their social skills.
 Allow them to place orders and deal with adults on their own while you’re in the background.
 Have your child introduce herself to your friends rather than you doing it for her.
 Let them make phone calls to schedule their appointments.
 Your behind-the-scenes coaching mixed with real-world practice will build their confidence over time.

 - When coaching your children about manners, don’t argue or criticize.
 Just be positive and persistent.
 It will be frustrating- after all, it is parenting!
 You may only get forced cooperation at times.

 - Find manners-themed classes, camps, and workshops in your community for your children to participate in.
 I offer these types of classes in my town, and they’re a great way for children to learn and practice social skills, manners, and leadership in a socially safe, fun setting.

 Teach social confidence and good manners as soon as your child can walk and talk.
 It’s never too early (it’s also never too late) to begin.